PEGylated gold nanoparticles promoted rapid macromolecular chain-end transformation and formation of injectable hydrogels†

-Azide-alkyne click cycloaddition, and Michael addition reactions are useful for the synthesis and modification of biologically relevant macromolecules.
-Promotion of these reactions at the macromolecular chain-ends and backbone has been achieved by the gold [Au-(PEG-SH)n] nanoparticles (NPs) stabilized with multi-thiol-functional poly(ethylene glycol) containing tertiary amine in its backbone.
-The Au NPs successfully activate electron rich alkynes, and acrylates functionalities of macromolecules at low substrate concentration leading to the enhancement of reaction rate.
-The Au NPs successfully accelerate the gelation rate of reactive prepolymers leading to the rapid formation of injectable hydrogels with improved modulus.
-Grafting density (chains/nm2) of the stabilizer onto the Au NPs surface plays a crucial role towards the activity of the NPs.
-Conversion of chain-ends functionality and gelation rate increase with decreasing grafting density.
-High grafting density lowers the activity of the Au NPs through blocking the active metal surface.
-The developed Au NPs may be potential agent for the rapid preparation of biologically relevant macromolecular entities.
+Azide–alkyne click cycloaddition and Michael addition reactions are useful for the synthesis and modification of biologically relevant macromolecules.
+Acceleration of these reactions at the macromolecular chain-ends and backbone has been achieved by gold [Au-(PEG-SH)n] nanoparticles (NPs) stabilized with multi-thiol-functional poly(ethylene glycol) containing tertiary amine groups in its backbone.
+The Au NPs successfully activate electron rich alkyne and acrylate functionalities of macromolecules at low substrate concentration leading to the enhancement of the reaction rate.
+The Au NPs successfully accelerate the gelation rate of reactive prepolymers leading to the rapid formation of injectable hydrogels.
+The Au nanocomposite hydrogels exhibited higher ultimate modulus and porosity than those of the pristine hydrogels.
+The grafting density (chains per nm2) of the stabilizer onto the Au NP surface plays a crucial role towards the activity of the NPs.
+The conversion of the chain-end functionality and gelation rate increase with decreasing grafting density onto the NP surface.
+A high grafting density lowers the activity of the Au NPs through blocking the active metal surface.
+The developed Au NPs may be a potential agent for the rapid preparation of biologically relevant macromolecular entities.